ialex32x/duktape-unity/README.md

 ![logo](res/logo.png "duktape-unity")

-> a quickjs binding version is under development, it supports more modern javascript features. [unity-jsb](https://github.com/ialex32x/unity-jsb)
+> this duktape binding project will be discontinued. a quickjs binding version is under development, it supports more modern javascript features. [unity-jsb](https://github.com/ialex32x/unity-jsb)

 [中文说明](README_CN.md)